-- Developer signs up to provide guaranteed in-use energy performance for the "Base Building" shared engineering services (mostly HVAC) and in all the common parts. - All new members of the design, construction and management team sign up to a Commitment Agreement. - Advanced modelling used for the engineering systems, including assessment of controls and "off-axis" scenarios. - Design and Model reviewed by independent assessors. - Metering systems allow outcomes to be reviewed. - The completed building is fine-tuned as necessary. - Results are benchmarked and reported.
+- Developer signs up to provide guaranteed in-use energy performance for the "Base Building" - the landlord's areas and services. - All new members of the design, construction and management team sign up to a Commitment Agreement. - Modelling includes assessment of controls and "off-axis" scenarios. - Design and Model reviewed by independent assessors. - Metering systems allow outcomes to be reviewed. - The completed building is fine-tuned as necessary. - Results are benchmarked and reported.